Battle Tested Business Tips for a Successful 2016

 Begin Planning

-You’d be hard-pressed to sustain success of any length of time if you floor_planfail to identify what made you successful in the first place.
+You’d be hard-pressed to sustain success of any length of time if you fail to identify what made you successful in the first place.
 Heck, it is tough even when you DO know what made you successful in the first place.
 Before you launch a campaign and start firing in all directions, take a page from the Marines’ handbook and start a plan.

 The plan should clearly define your mission, vision, and definition of success.
 But don’t etch that tablet just yet, write the plan with a pencil as it’s likely to change a few times over.